Umersaeed81/File_Management_Operations/log/File_Copy_Operation/copy_recursive=True_Examples/Example_05.md

 - The code checks for the existence of the source directory.
 If the source directory is not found, it displays an error message.
 - If no files are found in the source directory to copy, it displays a message indicating this condition.
-- Before copying each file, it verifies that there is sufficient free space in the target directory's drive to accommodate the file.
+- **Space Check:** Before copying each file, it verifies that there is sufficient free space in the target directory's drive to accommodate the file.
 If there is not enough free space, it displays an error message.
 - If a file with the same name already exists in the target folder, it generates a unique filename to prevent overwriting existing files.
 - If the target folder does not exist, it is automatically created before copying files.
 - The code uses `shutil.copy()` to copy each file, updating the file's metadata so that the last modification time reflects the current time of the copy operation, rather than the original file's modification time.